Supplemental Grants Overview

-- We’re seeking funding for debt reduction, books, videos, mobile apps, and television or film projects.
+- We’re seeking funding for debt reduction, books, videos, food, beverages, travel expenses, mobile apps, and television or film projects.

-- We’re seeking a grant for an individual, endowment, fellowship national organization, Community Foundation, private foundation under section 509(a)(1), (2), or one of the three of the Internal Revenue Code or organizations based outside the United States.
+- We’re seeking a grant for a/an individual, endowment, fellowship national organization, community foundation, private foundation, nationally-based organization, nonprofit or booster club for public schools, or one of the three of the Internal Revenue Code or organizations based outside the United States.

 - We’re an advocacy organization that engages in lawsuits, protests, and other forms of dissent.